graphqlize/graphqlize/README.md

 ## GraphQLize

-[GraphQLize](https://www.graphqlize.org), an open-source JVM library for developing GraphQL API instantly from your existing PostgreSQL and MySQL databases.
+[GraphQLize](https://www.graphqlize.org), an open-source Clojure (JVM) library for developing GraphQL API instantly from your existing PostgreSQL and MySQL databases.

 It aims to simplify the effort required to expose GraphQL APIs over relational databases.